 The establishment of the Commonwealth changed the direction, but not the character of the solicitations of the company.
 They now appealed to Cromwell and his Council for redress from the Dutch, and the renewal of their charter.
 The first claim met with immediate attention, and formed a leading feature in the national grievances urged against Holland.
 The famous Navigation Act, prohibiting the importation of any foreign commodities, except in English vessels, or those of the countries wherein they were produced, though, under the peculiar circumstances of the time, absolutely requisite for the encouragement of the British navy, was felt by the Dutch as a measure peculiarly levelled against the carrying trade, so important to their national prosperity; and ambassadors were sent to Cromwell to solicit its repeal.
 The war which followed his refusal, involved the feeble settlements of the English in India in great danger, and almost suspended their coasting-trade; but the success of their countrymen in Europe, soon delivered them from this peril.
-Cromwell reduced the Dutch to the necessity of accepting peace on terms of his dictation; and a treaty was concluded at Westminster, in 1654, in which a clause was inserted for the appointment of a commission, composed the accident of the princess as occurring in 1643, but does not name Boughton.-(Hindoostan, vol. iii., p.
-190.)
-It appears that no firman was issued, but only a "nishan," or order from Prince Shuja, with warrants from the local governors; but, in 1680, Aurungzebe confirmed the grant of Shah Jehan.

-Aurungzebe confirmed the grant of Shah Jehan. § Bruce's Annals of E. I. Cy., from 1600 to Union of London and English Cos., in 1707-'8, i., 426.
+Cromwell reduced the Dutch to the necessity of accepting peace on terms of his dictation; and a treaty was concluded at Westminster, in 1654, in which a clause was inserted for the appointment of a commission, composed t Stewart states that Boughton was sent to the imperial camp, in the Deccan, in 1636; and that factories were established at Balasore and Hooghly, in 1640.-(History of Bengal, p.
+252.)
+Dow mentions the accident of the princess as occurring in 1643, but does not name Boughton .- (Hindoostan, vol. iii., p.
+It appears that no firman was issued, but only a "nishan," or order from Prince Shuja, with warrants from the local governors; but, in 1680, Aurungzebe confirmed the grant of Shah Jehan. § Bruce's Annals of E. I. Cy., from 1600 to Union of London and English Cos., in 1707-'8, i., 426.